themeselection/sneat-bootstrap-html-admin-template-free/README.md

 npm install --global gulp-cli
 ```

-3. Navigate to the Sneat root directory and run following command to install our local dependencies listed in `package.json`.
+3. Navigate to the Sneat root directory and run the following command to install our local dependencies listed in `package.json`.
 You can use `npm` OR `yarn` as per your preference.

 > It is recommended to use Yarn